digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

  - [Digital Mobius](https://github.com/Qovery/digital-mobius)
  - [Draino](https://github.com/planetlabs/draino) and [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)

-In this tutorial the main focus will be the [Digital Mobius](https://github.com/Qovery/digital-mobius) project because it was specifically designed for the usecase described in this tutorial (more details below).
+[Digital Mobius](https://github.com/Qovery/digital-mobius) project was chosen because it's specifically designed for the usecase described in this tutorial (more details below).

 Main reasons to consider `Digital Mobius`:
+ - Specifically built for `DOKS` cluster nodes recycling.
  - Open source (written in [Go](https://golang.org)).
  - Simplicity and ease of configuration.
- - [Helm chart](https://github.com/Qovery/digital-mobius/tree/main/charts/Digital-Mobius) is available for easy `K8S` deployment (or on [artifacthub.io](https://artifacthub.io/packages/helm/digital-mobius/digital-mobius))
+ - [Helm chart](https://github.com/Qovery/digital-mobius/tree/main/charts/Digital-Mobius) ready available for easy `K8S` deployment (or [artifacthub.io](https://artifacthub.io/packages/helm/digital-mobius/digital-mobius))

 A simplified diagram of the internal flow (logic) is provided as well.
 Finally, we will have it deployed to a running `DOKS` cluster and observe how well it handles cluster nodes recycling.